Curriculum Policies Committee (CPC)

 - Program Review Oversight Subcommittee

-D) A quorum of the Committee shall require the presence of at least six voting members.
-The Committee shall not act in the absence of a quorum.
+D. A quorum of the Committee shall be a majority of the voting members.
+The Committee shall not take official action in the absence of a quorum.

-G) Committee agendas shall normally be published and made accessible to the campus community at least 72 hours prior to the meeting.
-Minutes shall also be published and made accessible to the campus community in a timely manner.
+G. Committee agendas will be published and made accessible to the campus community at least 72 hours prior to the meeting.